Due to ongoing tensions between Israel and its neighbours, travelers must be very careful when presenting their passport to enter or leave Israel.

 A few years ago, Israel stopped stamping passports of visiting travelers.
 To make things easier for travelers to Israel, they now issues slips with stickers on them for you to keep in between the pages of your passport.
 Keep this on you at all times, until you leave the country.

 However, if you are working in Israel, they will issue a stamp on your passport.

 There is a huge issue with passport stamps from Israel, as some countries block passports containing stamps or visas from the country.
 Of course, the countries that have issues with the Israeli stamp are their enemies.

-These countries include Afghanistan, Algeria, Indonesia, Iran, Iraq, Kuwait, Lebanon, Libya, Malaysia, Saudi Arabia, Somalia, Sudan, Syria and Yemen.
+These countries include Afghanistan, Iran (but only if your visit was more than 6 months prior), Iraq, Kuwait, Lebanon, Libya, Sudan, Syria and Yemen.

-But also note that those countries will also search for Jordanian or Egyptian exit stamps from land borders with Israel and will likewise prohibit your entry if they find one.
+Be aware that the countries listed above will also search for Jordanian or Egyptian exit stamps from land borders with Israel, and will likewise prohibit your entry if they find one.

-Likewise Israeli immigration may take a dim view of travellers arriving from Arab countries, but you are unlikely to face anything worse than very time-consuming, repetitive questioning.
-Occasionally, customs officers may get a bit abrasive and strict, understandably they have a job to do, however this rarely occurs.
+Likewise Israeli immigration may take a dim view of travelers arriving from Arab countries that are their enemies, but you are unlikely to face anything worse than very time-consuming, repetitive questioning.
+Occasionally, customs officers may get a bit abrasive and strict, however this is rare.

 Depending on the situation, if you have stamps from other Arab countries in your passport, you should expect to be taken to one side (without any explanation) and eventually questioned.